Anthem (video game)

 Anthem is an online multiplayer action role-playing video game developed by BioWare and published by Electronic Arts.
 The game was released worldwide for PlayStation 4, Windows, and Xbox One on February 22, 2019.

 Set on a fictional planet named Coda, players assume the role of Freelancers, heroic adventurers who wear powerful exosuits to defend humanity from the threats beyond their cities' walls.
 The game's title refers to the Anthem of Creation, a powerful and mysterious force responsible for most of the extraordinary technology, phenomena, and threats in the world.
 In the main narrative, the player's Freelancer is tasked with stopping the villainous Monitor from seizing control of the Anthem.

 Anthem received mixed reviews from critics, who criticized it for its grind and shallow gameplay, technical aspects, and story, although its combat, flight controls, and visuals received some praise.
-Despite some positive sales achievements, the game failed to meet commercial expectations.
-Although BioWare announced in February 2020 that they would be reinventing the core gameplay of Anthem as part of a long-term plan, all future development was ceased in February 2021.
+Despite some positive sales achievements, reaching over 5 million lifetime sales, the game failed to meet commercial expectations.
+Although BioWare announced in February 2020 that they would be reinventing the core gameplay of Anthem as part of a long-term plan, all future development ceased in February 2021, with the game's servers planned to be shut down on January 12, 2026, rendering the game unplayable after that date.